Roman Catholic Diocese of Kondoa

 The diocese of Kondoa (in Latin: Dioecesis Kondoaënsis) is a see of the Roman Catholic Church suffragan of the Archdiocese of Dodoma.
 In 2011 it counted 46,067 baptized among 541,345 inhabitants.
-Its current bishop is Bernardin Mfumbusa.
+Its most recent bishop was Bernardin Francis Mfumbusa.

 Territory

 The diocese corresponds to the Kondoa District, in Tanzania.

 The see is located in the city of Kondoa, since 2011 and the construction of the cathedral of the Holy Spirit.

 The territory is divided into 9 parishes.

 History

 The diocese was created on March 12, 2011 by the Papal bull Cum ad provehendam of Pope Benedict XVI, taking territories from the Roman Catholic Diocese of Dodoma.